 - I have to look flawless whenever I am in public.

 Ananias and Sapphira were under the pressure of perfectionism, the prison that chains all those who want to be perfect despite being separated from God.
 The life of deception that Ananias and Sapphira lived led them to die ashamed in front of their congregation.
 The Ananias of today has the opportunity to recognize their perfectionist condition and save their souls.

-If you are an Ananias, you must understand that perfectionism is something illusory and impossible due to the sinful nature we all carry.
+If you are an Ananias, you must understand that perfectionism is something illusory and impossible.
+It is due to the sinful nature we all carry.
 If you do not get out of that prison today, you will have a life full of anxiety, depression, unhappiness, and in the end, eternal perdition for trying to live apart from Jesus.

 - Accept the Grace of God, you do not have to fear losing God’s love, nor measure yourself while being compared to others because the Grace of God reaches you.

 - You do not need to try to impress God.
-He loves you and wants to transform you in His own image.
+He loves you and wants to transform you in His image.

 - Trust that God will meet your needs